jrfnl/Debug-Bar-Shortcodes/readme.txt

 1. Extract the .zip file for this plugin and upload its contents to the `/wp-content/plugins/` directory.
 Alternatively, you can install directly from the Plugin directory within your WordPress Install.
 1. Activate the plugin through the "Plugins" menu in WordPress.

 Be careful when you use this plugin on a live site.
-This plugin intended for development purposes.
+This plugin is intended for development purposes.

 == Screenshots ==
 1. Debug Bar displaying Shortcodes
+1. Debug Bar displaying Shortcodes on web front-end singular
+1. Debug  Bar Shortcodes - Example of detailed information about a shortcode if provided by the author
+1. Debug  Bar Shortcodes - Example of detailed information about a shortcode based on information retrieved from the shortcode documentation
+1. Debug  Bar Shortcodes - Example of shortcode usage found throughout the site